dijasila/GPAW/doc/tutorialsexercises/magnetic/spinspiral/spinspiral.rst

               0]^T

-which are called flat spin spirals, because they always rotate in the xy-plane.
-However, there is nothing special about the xy-plane, since spin-orbit is neglected at this stage, the spin spiral is invariant under any global rotation.
+which are called flat spin spirals, because they always rotate in the `xy`-plane.
+However, there is nothing special about the `xy`-plane, since spin-orbit is neglected at this stage, the spin spiral is invariant under any global rotation.
 The reward is that we can simulate any incommensurate spin spiral of this type in the principle unit cell.
 Additional care does need to be taken when taking structures with multiple magnetic atoms within the unit cell.
-This is because we only modify the boundary condition of the self-consistent calculation; the magnetization within the unit cell handled as a regular non- collinear magnetization density.
-For example, with two magnetic atoms in the unit cell, such as Cr2I6, one could consider parallel, anti-parallel or any canted alignment between the two Cr atoms on top of the spin spiral structure.
+This is because we only modify the boundary condition of the self-consistent calculation;
-In practice, canted order or ferrimagnetic order can be found self- consistently however finding antiferromagnetic order from a ferromagnetic starting point seem unlikely.
+the magnetization within the unit cell handled as a regular non-collinear magnetization density.
+For example, with two magnetic atoms in the unit cell, such as Cr2I6, one could consider parallel, anti- parallel or any canted alignment between the two Cr atoms on top of the spin spiral structure.
+In practice, canted order or ferrimagnetic order can be found self- consistently however finding anti-ferromagnetic order from a ferromagnetic starting point seem unlikely.
 Thus in order to find most spin spiral structures, one should in run calculations with both collinear starting structures.

 Ground state of FCC Fe